10 Times When You Should Say Nothing At All

 Keep quiet when you find yourself talking about yourself instead of the issue at hand.
 There are some people who put themselves into every conversation.
-No matter what the group is talking about, the subject tends to turn to them instead of the initial theme of the conversation.
+No matter what the group is talking about, some people tend to make the conversation about them instead of focusing on the initial conversation.

 7. Give Others a Chance to Speak

 Let others express their thoughts even though you know the answer to the questions.
-You find this example in Bible study.
-When the facilitator is explaining something, the pastors and other leaders tend to do more talking than the lay people.
+When the facilitator in Bible Study or Sunday School is explaining something, there should not be the same individuals who answer every question.

 8. Watch Signs to Be Quiet